AlexKozhevin/bot_coinpay_docker/readme.md

-## Test task.

-- Telegram Bot, which allows you to track a certain exchange rate on Coinpay.
+## Telegram Bot, which allows you to track a certain exchange rate on Coinpay.

 - For start tracking, you need to enter the pair of currencies and the time interval in seconds with separator "@"